napalm-automation/napalm-logs/docs/publisher/index.rst

 The publisher subsystem is a pluggable interface for outbound messages, structured following the OpenConfig / IETF YANG models.
-The messages can be published over
+The messages can be published over a variety of services -- see :ref:`publisher-modules`.
-From the command line, the publisher can be selected using the ``--publisher`` option, e.g.:
+From the command line, the publisher module can be selected using the ``--publisher`` option, e.g.:

 .. code-block:: bash

   $ napalm-logs --publisher kafka

 From the configuration file, the publisher can be specified using the ``publisher`` option, eventually with several options.
 The options depend on the nature of the publisher.

 Example: publisher configuration using the default configuration